Multi-buy deal 15% off two or more*

 What is your background?
 Did you go to art school?

-As a kid I did after school art classes with a local Tauranga artist Hayley Brown, who helped me express freedom in my creations.
-My first group exhibition I was 11 or 12 and I exhibited an abstract oil painting.
-I did art during high school but hated how limiting it, so I started focusing my attention on other subjects.
-My first year of University I was studying to become a Town Planner when I realised that it was absolutely not for me and left at the end of my first year.
+As a kid in Tauranga, I did after school art classes.
+My first group exhibition was when I was about 11 years old and I exhibited an abstract oil painting.
+I did art in Year 11 but hated how limiting it was, so I started focusing my attention on other subjects.
+My first year at Otago Uni I was studying to become a Town Planner.
+I realised that it was absolutely not for me and left at the end of my first year.

-After a bit of thought I decided to apply to design school with the intention of becoming a Graphic Designer.
+I decided to apply to Design School at Otago Polytech, with the intention of becoming a Graphic Designer, about 2 weeks before the course started.
 I whipped up a (pretty shitty) portfolio, got in some how and headed back to Dunedin.
-I worked full time as a designer for about 5 years while also freelancing and creating and selling my own products.
+Three years later, I got my Degree and eventually made it to Auckland to start my design career.

 Can you describe your style and how you came to it?

-My style is very loose but distinct.
+My style is very loose and it shifts, but I still feel like all my work is distinctly me.
 I use a lot of colour, texture and organic shapes.
-Abstract expressionism has always come naturally to me.
 I suck at painting anything realistic and I don't enjoy it so I don't do it!
+Abstract expressionism is more my thing.
 The freedom and expression that can come through abstract work is my favourite thing about it.
 The viewer can feel the energy of the work while also seeing something completely different to the next person.
-The movement and texture can bring so much energy to a space.
-I also love to experiment so my 'style' changes with time but still has my sense of colour, texture and personality in it.

 What is your process for creating a new artwork?